SleepingLA/elephantNAP/README.md

 Accelerated deploy:
-  - prepare a cloud image with pre-installed package a slave node image after step 1 a master node image after step 2
+  - prepare a cloud image with pre-installed packages a slave node image after step 1 a master node image after step 2
+  - Modify provision.var with IDs of slave snapshots